goozyshi/zaxverse/src/content/blog/astro-paper-3.md

 We've updated the logic for automatic OG image generation, making it even more reliable and efficient.
 Besides, it now supports special characters in post titles, ensuring accurate, flexible and eye-catching social media previews.

 `SITE.ogImage` is now optional.
-If it is not specified, AstroPaper will automatically generate an OG image using `SITE.title`, `SITE.desc` and `SITE.website`
+If it is not specified, Zaxverse will automatically generate an OG image using `SITE.title`, `SITE.desc` and `SITE.website`

 ### Theme meta tag